vdellamea/jamulus-server-remote/README.md

 Be very careful. `visudo` does syntax checking and avoids mistakes, but if you use a different editor and make a mistake, all sudo privileges become locked.

 The recording dir should be served by apache (although not needed if only the zip is given).
-Since files are written by the user `jamulus:nogroup`, and then could not be deleted by `www-data` (the user under which Apache+PHP does the job), set gid to give www-data as group to any subfolder/file:
+Since files are written by the user `jamulus`, and then could not be deleted by `www-data` (the user under which Apache+PHP does the job), set gid to give www-data as group to any subfolder/file:

-`mkdir /var/www/html/recording`
+`mkdir /home/jamulus/recording`

-`sudo chown www-data recording/`
+`sudo chown www-data /home/jamulus/recording/`

-`sudo chgrp www-data recording/`
+`sudo chgrp www-data /home/jamulus/recording/`

-`sudo chmod g+s recording/`
+`sudo chmod g+s /home/jamulus/recording/`

-`sudo setfacl -d -m g::rwx recording`
+`sudo setfacl -d -m g::rwx /home/jamulus/recording/`